 Portability

-With a size of L27.3 x W20.6 x H22.6 in, the Cummins Onan P9500DF EFI features an open frame design, providing stability and simplified maintenance access to components, enhancing air circulation.
-The device has been designed for tough environments and demanding outdoor use.
+At L27.3 x W20.6 x H22.6 in, the traditional open frame structure of the Cummins Onan P9500DF EFI ensures stability while facilitating convenient maintenance access to components and promoting air cooling.
+The design is ideal for rough environments and demanding outdoor use.

 Features